How often should you poop?

 Should you ever worry about your poop?

 Always consult your healthcare provider if you have any concerns about what your poop means.
-People are asked to call their health care providers if: They experience severe levels of abdominal pain or discomfort with diarrhea that does not go away when you poop or fart.
-Also, if diarrhea is accompanied by fever of 101 degrees Fahrenheit or higher, chills, vomiting, or fainting, call your physician immediately.
+People are asked to call their healthcare providers if: They experience severe levels of abdominal pain or discomfort with diarrhea that does not go away when they poop or fart.
+Also, if diarrhea is accompanied by a fever of 101 degrees Fahrenheit or higher, chills, vomiting, or fainting, call your physician immediately.

-An unhealthy poop is when one poops too often (hence, your doctor asking you if you poop more than three times daily) or not pooping often enough (As such, less than three times a week) and also excessive straining when pooping.
-Poop that is colored red, black, green, yellow, or white. greasy, or fatty stools is unhealthy.
+An unhealthy poop is when one poops too often (hence, your doctor asking you if you poop more than three times daily) or not poops often enough (As such, less than three times a week) and also excessive straining when pooping.
+Poop that is colored red, black, green, yellow, or white. greasy or fatty stools are unhealthy.

-Help fix so many of your digestive and bathroom issues, such as gas and bloating and improve your overall health with this patented molecule that is backed by Harvard Doctor’s by clicking here!
+Help fix so many of your digestive and bathroom issues, such as gas and bloating, and improve your overall health with this patented molecule that is backed by Ivy League Doctors by clicking here!

 Doctor Poo Provides More Valuable Answers for Those Hard to Ask Questions Below: